ADHD

 -

-Treat each task like a to-do list, broken down into many parts that are easy to handle.
+Treat large tasks like a to-do list, broken down into smaller parts that are easy to handle.

 -